 - Badass: Easily ranks among the series' finest.

 - Badass Adorable: As a child, albeit during a dream sequence.

 - Badass in a Nice Suit: Damn Noctis looks good in a suit.

 - Beneath the Mask: Tetsuya Nomura notes that Noctis is not actually very cool but a bit shy and quirky.

 - Bishōnen: He's a Final Fantasy protagonist; this was kind of a given.
-Aranea Highwind seems to think so:Aranea: Hey, pretty boy!
+Aranea Highwind seems to think so, and lampshades it:Aranea: Hey, pretty boy!

 - The Chosen One"Fifteen years ago (...) the stars chose the son to be their light."

 - Combination Attack: Noctis can do them with his buddies, including the classic X-Strike with Ignis.

 - Combos: Noctis's basic attacks work in them in the order of Crush, Ravage then Vanquish.
 Different weapons can be assigned to each slot, which can change the pattern of the combo completely.

 - Comically Serious: In the Brotherhood OVA, he maintains a grim, stony expression throughout most of the first episode, including a scene where he's picking vegetables off his burger and dropping them on Ignis' plate.